jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 #### Considerations for Sales and Capture Management

-Whether agencies want to engage the market or not, chances are very high that if a government employee has anything to do with spending government money, the market will engage them.
+Whether agencies want to engage the market or not, chances are very high that if a government employee has anything to do with spending government money, the *market will engage them*.

 Unlike many decades ago, there are now dedicated firms and resources designed to gather intelligence and package customer engagement solutions for companies to increase sales specifically for government agencies' budgets.
 Firms dedicate roles in departments for business development or "capture" in government with specific training regimens for effectiveness.